 Best for:

-HOKA Transport / Walking-oriented models
+HOKA Transport or walking-oriented models

 Why they help: